monkeyio344/captain/README.md

 ## Pre-commit Hook Setup

-facet-dev includes a helper script to install git hooks for the repository and all worktrees.
+captain includes a helper script to install git hooks for the repository and all worktrees.
 This is typically done automatically during initial setup, but you can run it manually: